bateller/martinfitzpatrick.name/content/pages/publications.md

 Title: Publications
 Slug: publications

 Below is a list of all research publications that I've contributed to to-date.
 First author papers are listed at the top, followed by other publications on which I am a contributing author.
-Conference abstracts and associated posters or presentations are listed further down, together with downloadable transcripts, PDFs and Powerpoint slides.
-Last but not least are my academic theses also in PDF format.
+Conference abstracts and associated posters or presentations are provided with downloadable transcripts, PDFs and Powerpoint slides.
+Academic theses are provided as downloadable PDFs.

 ### First author